tarikdemiroren/FlappyHawk/README.md

-# Flappy Clone - Godot 4.3
+# Flappy Hawk - Godot 4.3

 A simple **Flappy Bird-inspired** game built with **Godot 4.3** as a **learning project** to explore game development, physics-based movement, and UI handling.